Classical limit of diagonal form factors and HHL correlators: Diagonal form factors and expectation values in finite volume

 The exact finite volume two particle solution is usually very complicated, but we can easily construct a good approximate solution from the infinite volume two particle solution as follows: we take two free particles which travel as $x_{i}=v_{i}t+x_{i}^{-}$ and are well separated.
 (In a large volume it is always possible).
 This can be approximated by two 1-particle solutions.
 When the particles get close to each other we replace this solution with the infinite volume 2-particle solution.
 After the collision process, modeled by the two particle solution, the particles are far away form each other and the 1-particle approximation is correct again.
 However, the two trajectories are now shifted as $x_{1}=v_{1}t+x_{1}^{-}+\Delta_{12}x$ and $x_{2}=v_{2}t+x_{2}^{-}+\Delta_{21}x$.
 When any of these ``outgoing'' particles reaches the periodicity border, $0$ or $L$, it will come back from the other side and together with the other particle form a separated two particle initial state similar we started with.
 We then repeat the previous scattering process and by following this procedure we build up an approximate finite volume 2-particle solution: Near the interaction pont we use the infinite volume 2-particle-, while away from them, the infinite volume 1-particle solutions as show on Figure \ref{fv2psol}.
 We denote this solution as $\varphi_{2}(x,t;y_{1},y_{2})_{L}$ where $y_{1}$ and $y_{2}$ are related to the original coordinates $(x_{1}^{-},x_{2}^{-})$ of the particles.

 Next we should understand the structure of the finite volume moduli space.
 To parametrize this space we use the $y_{1}$ and $y_{2}$ shifts of the individual particles' locations as we used in the infinite volume case.
 We search for such transformations on $y_{1},y_{2}$ which leave the finite volume solution invariant.
 We are going to factor out with these transformations.
 In the 1-particle case we simply moved the particle around the volume, which lead to the periodicity.
 This is similar how we move a particle in the BY equation at the quantum level.
-Let us mimique this transformation for the two particle case.
+Let us mimic this transformation for the two particle case.
 If we shift particle 1 to the right then it passes through particle 2 and comes back on the other side.
-Due to the interaction the periodicity for particle $1$ is shorthend by the space-displacement as $L_{1}=L-\Delta_{12}x$.
+Due to the interaction the periodicity for particle $1$ is shorthand by the space-displacement as $L_{1}=L-\Delta_{12}x$.
 The analogue periodicity in the moduli space is

 This shift, however, does not leave the two particle configuration invariant, because it is not the periodicity of the classical solution (trajectory).
 The reason is that having passed through particle 2 it suffered a $\Delta_{21}x$ displacement thus for the full periodicity we have to move back particle 2 by $-\Delta_{21}x$.
-Consequently, the full periodicity is the simultanous shifts on the plane
+Consequently, the full periodicity is the simultaneous shifts on the plane

-Similary we can move also particle 2 into the right direction around the circle.
+Similarly we can move also particle 2 into the right direction around the circle.
 First we leave on the right and appear on the left and then pass through particle 1.
-As $\Delta_{21}x$ is negative the effective periodicity is shorthend to be $L-\vert\Delta_{21}x\vert$ or in the moduli space to
+As $\Delta_{21}x$ is negative the effective periodicity is shorthand to be $L-\vert\Delta_{21}x\vert$ or in the moduli space to

 Now passing particle 2 from the left through particle 1 the displacement of particle $1$ is $-\Delta_{12}x$ which we compensate by adding $\Delta_{12}x$.
 The full periodicity shift in the moduli space is then